After a 6-year-old shot a teacher in class, criticism mounts for Virginia school district as officials leave posts

-School officials have been facing intense criticism after a 6-year-old student brought his mother's legally purchased gun to school on January 6 and intentionally shot his first-grade teacher, Abby Zwerner, after an altercation, police have said.
+Those decisions come as the district faces intense criticism following the shooting January 6, the day police have said the 6-year-old student brought his mother's legally purchased gun to school and intentionally shot his first-grade teacher, Abby Zwerner, who survived the attack.
 The boy also has a disability, his family said.

-Frustration over gun violence infiltrating yet another school in the US -- as the country endures traumatic shootings nearly every day in commonplaces -- was compounded Wednesday when the teacher's attorney alleged school officials were notified multiple times about the gun's presence.
+Frustration over gun violence infiltrating yet another school in the US -- as communities across the country endure traumatic shootings nearly every day -- was compounded Wednesday when the teacher's attorney alleged school officials were notified multiple times about the gun's presence prior to the shooting.

 "Over the course of a few hours, three different times -- three times -- school administration was warned by concerned teachers and employees that the boy had a gun on him at the school and was threatening people," attorney Diane Toscano told reporters during a news conference Wednesday.

-As the attorney announced a lawsuit would be filed against the district, she said the administration "failed to act" despite having "knowledge of imminent danger."
+As the attorney announced her intent to file a lawsuit against the district, she said the administration "failed to act" despite having "knowledge of imminent danger."

 "Abby and these other teachers at Richneck Elementary School tried to do the right thing on January 6," Toscano said.
 "But the administration could not be bothered."